 Note: Not all health insurance plans have both coinsurance and copays.
 Depending on the type of care you need, your plan could require one or the other, or both.
 Be sure to read your Summary of Benefits and Coverage before you commit to a new plan.

-Later on, this guide will explore the benefits (and potential risks) of a Health Sharing Plan.
-These are low-cost medical sharing programs, where the community comes together to pay member medical bills.
+Health Sharing Plans are low-cost medical sharing programs, where the community comes together to pay member medical bills.

 These plans are not insurance.
 Because of this, HCSMs do not use the same terms and definitions as health insurance plans.
 In addition, most HCSMs don’t even use the same terms as each other.